dridk/snp_location/README.md

 * R : biocLite
 * R : IdeoViz

-## Configuration
-Edit first config.json. first and second value are the name of personal genom comming from uscc.
-Check http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/.

 ## Launch

 Just type :

     snakemake

-No data a required.
-It will download everything.
+Download data are not required.
+Snakemake will download all requirements.00
-You can specify argument without editing config.json
+You can edit config file or pass value directly to the command line.
+First and second are the name of personal human genom comming from UCSC.

     snakemake --config bin_size=100000 first=pgVenter second=pgWatson

-To recompute from the scratch, add -F :
+To compute from the scratch, add -F :

     snakemake -F --config bin_size=100000 first=pgVenter second=pgWatson